by Anil Prasad

 To this day, you still play “School Days” during your concerts.
 Describe your relationship with the piece after all this time.

 One of the things that used to bother me more than anything—but I’ve learned to live with it—is that damn song.
 It was just a song to me—not any big deal at all.
 It’s just some song about when I went to school and how it felt.
 I came up with a bass line and I recorded it and that was that.
 Now, it’s a kind of bass anthem or something.
 Everywhere I go, every city I play, there is someone out there yelling “School Days.”
 I tried one year not to play it and that was not a good idea.
 I finally realized I better play the song at a gig in Detroit.
 I was playing this place called the Masonic Temple.
 We’re getting ready to play the last number and people are yelling out “School Days, School Days!”
 I picked up the acoustic bass and when I got to a quiet part, this dude got up and said “Man, you gonna play ‘School Days’ before you leave this motherfucker!”
 He was from deep in the ghetto and continued “You don’t even think you gonna get outta here without playing it.” [laughs] That’s one of the few times I’ve ever played “School Days” on the acoustic bass.
 It’s hard as hell, but I played it man and people loved it.
 They just wanna hear the bass line.
 I’ve played the song so many times and it’s probably the most difficult thing that I do.
 It hurts me to play it because it’s not fresh.
-I would say out of every 10 to 15 times I play it, maybe four to five times I just won’t like it because I can’t find a new twist.
+I would say out of every 10-15 times I play it, maybe four or five times I just won’t like it because I can’t find a new twist.
 I had a talk with Larry Carlton about this.
 He said “You’re lucky.
 Not everyone can say they have a career song.”
 So, I view it that way—a career song that I’ve done.
 It’s something I have to play because the people wanna hear it.
 It actually causes more harm not to play it. [laughs]